-A self managed superannuation fund is a do it yourself superannuation fund with between one and four members.
+A SMSF is a do it yourself superannuation fund with between one and four members.
+(From 1st July, SMSF’s will be permitted to have six members).
 All members act as trustees of the fund.

-- Establishing a self managed super fund is a very important financial decision, however before you decide to do so, you need to understand the costs.
-This is where Patison Partners can help you.
+- Establishing a SMSF is a very important financial decision, however before you decide to do so, you need to understand the costs.
+This is where Katrina & Andrew can help you.

-- Below is a list of the services we can perform for you at Patison Partners:
+- Below is a list of the services they can perform for you:

 – Retirement planning and formulation of pre and post retirement strategies